 When we started hearing reports from people that they were suffering muscle pain and weakness, memory problems, erectile dysfunction, peripheral neuropathy or blood sugar elevations, we were told by some health professionals that these were old folks just showing signs of normal aging.
 These physicians insisted that such side effects could not possibly be due to statins.

-The unanswered question, though, is do some side effects persist, even after the statins have been discontinued.
+The unanswered question, though, is do some side effects persist even after the statins have been discontinued?
 There have been very few studies even examining this issue.
 One intrepid researcher, Beatrice Golomb, MD, PhD, has suggested that some individuals are especially susceptible to statin side effects.
 For them, adverse reactions can be devastating and may linger for a very long time.
-To hear Dr. Golomb describe this scary scenario, click on the arrow at the top of this page.

-We just received a poignant comment from a visitor to this webiste.
+We received a poignant comment from a visitor to this website.
 We felt compelled to share Donna’s story:

 “Everyone needs to know that statins can do permanent nerve and muscle damage!

 “I stopped taking them more than a year ago and I am still in pain, still can’t walk upstairs without pain and my CK (muscle enzymes) are still elevated; so are my liver enzymes.

 “Those meds need to be taken off the market.
 Some people develop rhabdomyolosis from taking statins and some even die from it.
 They are harmful and there’s no getting around that.

 “I have permanent damage to my muscles and they continue to deteriorate.
 I am frightened and I have undergone many tests, EMG’s (electromyography); MRI’s; multiple blood tests and a deep muscle biopsy.
 The results of the biopsy were ‘unspecified inflammatory myopathy.’
 Since there was no absolute diagnosis of any disease I am left with no treatment.